 Cloud economics is all about picking the cloud solutions that will deliver the greatest value to the business and -- of course -- saving some dough.
-During SearchCIO's September tweet jam,
+During SearchCIO's September tweet jam, participants were asked:

 According to our tweet jammers, CIOs and IT leaders need to look at the whole picture to properly examine how to cut the cost of cloud computing.
 SearchCIO Senior Features Writer Karen Goulart suggested incorporating business agility into the cloud planning phase:

 According to our tweet jam participants, the C-suite is getting a better handle on the economics of IT -- and realizing that cloud solutions can bring value to business as a whole.
 But with cloud technology more heavily integrated into the business, are some companies on the verge of cloud sprawl -- the point at which administrators can no longer effectively manage their cloud solutions?